Plants vs. Vents

 Low humidity is probably the biggest hurdle to overcome during winter.
-The humidity level in heated homes can drop to 10 - 20% in winter and plants prefer a level closer to 50%.1 Having plants near a vent takes away the warm air and humidity that most plants need to survive.
+The humidity level in heated homes can drop to 10 - 20% in winter and plants prefer a level closer to 50%.1 Having plants near a heat vent takes away the humidity that most plants need to survive.
 And having a plant near a dehumidifier can take the moisture out of the air that the plant needs.
 The best way to combat this is to move the plants away from any air vents for the heating and AC unit.

 PRO TIP: Most plants, like people, are comfortable in daytime temperatures between 65 to 75 degrees F. and nighttime temps above 50 degrees F.

 It may sound counter-intuitive, but a lot of indoor plants need less water during the winter.
 While it's true that winter air is drier, plants generally experience a slower rate of growth during the cold weather.
 But don’t ignore them completely.
 Instead, use a spray bottle to mist the leaves of the plants in order to increase the amount of moisture the plant is absorbing.